betocantu93/modern-ember-fastboot/README.md

 # modern-ember-fastboot

-This app features a modern ember:
+This app features modern ember:

 - No JQuery
 - No Ember Data (you can add it if you want it)